dmbarbour/glas/docs/GlasApps.md

 ## Alternative Application Models

+The glas executable can support multiple run modes.
+The configuration will select a run mode based on application 'settings'.
+This allows for more flexible integration.
+Users aren't stuck with transaction-loop applications.
+However, what is feasible depends on what can easily integrate the same APIs we're using for other tasks.

 ### Staged Applications

-Staged applications may define 'build' as a [namespace procedure](GlasNamespaces.md) with access to command-line arguments and OS environment variables ('sys.env.\*').
+Staged applications may define 'build' as a [namespace procedure](GlasNamespaces.md) with access to command-line arguments as 'source code', and perhaps to OS environment variables.
 This could load files or URLs as additional sources.

 ### Conventional Applications

-We can implement the conventional 'main' procedure, i.e. `int main()`.
-Arguments are still accessible via 'sys.env.\*'.
+In some use cases, developers may prefer the conventional 'main' procedure, returning an exit code, receiving arguments via 'sys.env.\*'.

-An evaluator can logically divide the main procedure into a series of small transactional steps, maintaining the continuation across steps.
-Programmers can express larger 'atomic' sections via hierarchical transactions as needed.
-For concurrency, we can feasibly express multi-threading with additional continuations.

-One viable API:
+        main : () -> [sys] int

+The evaluator will heuristically partition the main procedure into a sequence of atomic steps.
+Minimum step size can be controlled by annotating 'atomic' sections, e.g. `(%an (%an.atomic) Operation)`, while maximum step size might be guided by labeled 'yield' annotations.
+If a step fails it is implicitly retried.
+The runtime may optimize retry to wait for relevant changes in observed conditions.
+A successful step will implicitly update hidden state representing the program continuation and environment.
+That environment includes local mutable variables, algebraic effects handlers, invariant assertions, and instrumentation.

+In case of 'assert(Chan, Cond, Message) { Operation }' we could verify Cond holds before and after every atomic step in Operation, refusing to commit a step if Cond is violated.
+Of course, this behavior depends on configuration of Chan.

+For concurrency, we can extend the API for multi-threading.
+A viable API:

+* `sys.thread.*`
-* `sys.thread.spawn(StaticExpr) : Thread` - arrange to evaluate StaticExpr in a separate thread.
-Shares algebraic effects handlers and local mutable vars with the caller.
+  * `spawn(Expr) : Thread` - evaluates Expr in a separate thread, but shares the caller's environment, e.g. algebraic effects, local mutable vars, and invariant assertions.
-* `sys.thread.kill(Thread)` - upon commit, forcibly terminate a thread that has not already halted.
+  * `kill(Thread)` - forces a running thread to terminate.
+Threads do not error out, i.e. even a thread that halts on a type error is still logically retrying that last step forever, until code is updated or the thread is killed.
-* `sys.thread.join(Thread) : opt Result` - diverge if thread has not terminated, otherwise return the result if the thread wasn't killed.
+  * `join(Thread) : opt Result` - Returns a thread's final result, or nothing if the thread was killed.
+Diverges if the thread is still running.
+Join on a newly spawned thread within an atomic section will always diverge.

-To support this API, any local mutable var reachable from multiple threads will implicitly be represented as a heap ref.

-Use of 'sys.select' for non-deterministic choice is still useful: it can express search or waiting on multiple options within a hierarchical transaction, such as reading from multiple queues or 'sys.time.await' timeout.
-Intriguingly, a 'while' loop stable condition and a transactional body can feasibly express a full transaction loop because the *continuation* is stable, allowing transaction loop optimizations.

-*Note:* Live coding for conventional applications is fragile.
-It is difficult to robustly switch to new code in context of algebraic effects, local mutable variables, and arbitrary continuations.
-We could attempt incremental transition at procedure call boundaries, or we could just leave dynamic code to accelerated eval.
+This API benefits from specialized compiler support to represent shared local vars as runtime-scoped heap refs, and perform escape analysis to minimize sharing.
+Implicit sharing can be difficult to reason about, so we should also introduce annotations to express ownership assumptions for local mutable vars.
+The API does not support naming threads, but we can also introduce annotations for assigning debug names to operations in general.

+Conventional applications can be usefully hybridized with transaction-loop applications.
+The runtime could include support for transactional 'http', 'rpc', and even 'step' as an implicit background thread.
+However, use of 'main' or 'sys.thread.\*' does have an opportunity cost: it becomes difficult to robustly update the continuation in context of live coding.
+This can be mitigated with heuristics and annotations to identify safe transition opportunities.

+        # reinventing the transaction loop
+        while(atomic { Cond }) { atomic {
+            Body
+        }}

+Intriguingly, any procedural loop with a stable atomic condition and atomic body can potentially be optimized as a transaction loop, to the extent of using 'sys.select' as a basis for concurrency.
+This works because the 'continuation' is the same after each loop step.
+There is no read-write conflict to execute the loop an infinite number of times while the condition holds.